Raaina83/React/React-states/README.md

 Joker--> Gives a random joke using the api

-Lotter-->Generates a lottery ticket and determine the win based on conditions!
+Lottery-->Generates a lottery ticket and determine the win based on conditions!